landlab/landlab/docs/source/development/install/fork.rst

 1. You can create a GitHub account by going to the `GitHub website <http://github.com>`_.
-2. If you haven’t already, `Install
+2. If you haven't already, `Install
    Git <https://help.github.com/articles/set-up-git/>`_.
 Note that if you are using a mac with OS lower than 10.7, we have found it difficult to setup git, and you may want to upgrade your OS.